jtan052/Block-Breaker/README.md

 In the case that the ball is not caught and passes through a lower threshold the game will end.

 To run this game, see the folder BlockBreakerPCBuild and run the application UnityDeveloperCourse2D!

+You can watch a video demonstration here: https://youtu.be/R9vTBLFxJY4